This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 - Ensure the hose is protected from damage from other activities at the workplace.

-- Wet slurry should be collected in a tray or vacuumed up regularly to prevent it from drying and releasing dust into the To collect slurry:
+- Wet slurry should be collected in a tray or vacuumed up regularly to prevent it from drying and releasing dust into the air.
+For slurry containing crystalline silica, use an H-class vacuum cleaner fitted with an appropriate filter as outlined in WorkSafe’s Industrial vacuums and portable extractors for hazardous dusts

-- For crystalline silica dust, use an H-class vacuum cleaner in accordance with Standard AS/NZS 60335.2.69, fitted with a filter that can achieve an efficiency of 99.995% (eg H14 HEPA filter complying with Standard AS 4260).
-This includes working in someone’s home (eg to fit a bench).
-Workers should not use a household vacuum cleaner to remove this dust.
+This includes working in someone’s home (for example, to fit a bench).
+Workers should not use a household cleaner to remove this dust.

 Maintaining an on-tool water suppression system